waleung1231/roboticflower/README.md

 **Note**: Before getting this project to work, please read the [requirements](#requirements) below.

-The concept of the project is fairly simple - honestly straightfoward -
+The concept of the project is fairly simple - honestly straightfoward - have your Raspberry Pi camera set up with **good** lighting.
+If one person is in the frame, smile.
+The facial recognition program will create a green box around your face, signifying that you are smiling.
+The program will have a red box around your face if it doesn't detect you smiling.
+If you are smiling, but a red box is still present, be sure to position your face to the camera more clearly (you might have to adjust lighting or the camera angle).
+When the box is green, the flower will bloom.
+When the box is red, the flower will wilt. **The key takeaway is: KEEP SMILING!!!**

 ## Requirements (if you want to have your own robotic flower):
 ### Hardware